AEOLocal BusinessAI SearchAuto Repair

 How important is ASE certification for AI recommendations?

-ASE is the single most important trust signal for auto repair in AI search.
-Only ~38% of US mechanics hold it.
+ASE is one of the strongest trust signals for auto repair in AI search, alongside AAA Approved Auto Repair status and NAPA AutoCare membership.
+Fewer than half of working US mechanics hold ASE certification, so it stays a real differentiator.
 Shops with named, certified technicians on a dedicated credentials page are significantly more likely to be recommended than shops with just a logo.

 Does RepairPal Certification help?